quarto-dev/quarto-r/README.md

 [Quarto](https://quarto.org) is an open-source scientific and technical publishing system built on [Pandoc](https://pandoc.org).

 The **quarto** package provides an R interface to frequently used operations in the Quarto Command Line Interface (CLI).
-The package is not a requirement for using Quarto with R. Rather, it provides an R interface to common Quarto operations for users who prefer to work in the R console rather than a terminal, and for package authors that want to programatically interface with Quarto.
+The package is not a requirement for using Quarto with R. Rather, it provides an R interface to common Quarto operations for users who prefer to work in the R console rather than a terminal, and for package authors that want to interface with Quarto using scripts.

 Before using the Quarto R package, you should install the Quarto CLI from <https://quarto.org/docs/get-started/>.